-Check out some of our recent program offerings:
+Check out some of our past program offerings:

 Brazil – Maymester: This program will provide an educational and cultural opportunity for 10-15 graduate students interested in global public health research with a focus on collective health, health promotion and epidemiology as conducted in Salvador, Brazil.